nirajvnec/testLTC/README.md

 Hi John,

 I am currently addressing a pending issue related to duplication, which I will fix and deploy today.
-After this deployment, everything I am aware of will be resolved.
+After today's deployment, everything I am aware of will be resolved.